 Of course, Kazimierz is also full of historic buildings, synagogues, and churches.
 Some notable ones include the Tempel Synagogue which was built in 1862 and is the newest in the city.
 Today the synagogue a place of worship and home to a number of events throughout the year.

 Also, the aptly named Old Synagogue is located here and is the oldest synagogue in Poland.
 It’s also currently the Museum of the History and Culture of Kraków Jews.

-Finally, Corpus Christi Basilica in Krakow is an impressive and unmissable a Gothic church that dates back to 1335.
-The church exists on a fairly large plot of land in this small neighborhood due to the fact that it was originally intended as as a monastery church.
+Finally, Corpus Christi Basilica in Krakow is an impressive and unmissable Gothic church that dates back to 1335.
+The church exists on a fairly large plot of land in this small neighborhood due to the fact that it was originally intended as a monastery church.

-Things to Do in Krakow – Plac Nowy in Kazimierz
+Visit Plac Nowy in Kazimierz

 If you’re a fan of flea markets Plac Nowy is an absolute must.
 This flea market has been going strong since 1808 and is located at the site of a former slaughterhouse.